 Method #2: Calculate Garment SAM Through Time Study

-Basic Time = Cycle Time X performance Rating
+Basic Time = Cycle Time X Performance Rating

-Step 3: Performance rating.
-Now you have to rate the operator at what performance level he was doing the job seeing his movement and work speed.
-Suppose that the operator performance rating is 80%.
+Now you need to rate the operator at what performance level he was doing the job by observing his movement and work speed.
+Suppose that the operator's performance rating is 80%.
 Assume that the cycle time is 0.60 minutes.

-Basic time = (0.60 X 80%) = 0.48 minute
+Therefore, Basic Time of this operation is = (0.60 X 80%) = 0.48 minute

 Step 4: Calculate SAM using the following formula